nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

 - Record-breaking 3.5 inches per hour of rainfall fell in some areas, exceeding NYC’s sewer capacity of 1.75 inches per hour

-The National Weather Service issued its first-ever flash flood emergency warning for New York City was issued by the National Weather Service.
+The National Weather Service issued its first-ever flash flood emergency warning for New York City.
 Flash flooding occurs when heavy rainfall happens in a short period of time so quickly that people are often caught off guard.
 Fourteen people died from causes related to Ida.
 Most of them (71%, or 10 deaths) by drowning in unregulated (illegal) basement apartments.

 <div class="card card-left-border shadow-sm mb-2 fs-sm">
     <div class="card-body">